mattbierner/blog.mattbierner.com/_posts/2014-10-28-stupid-template-tricks-lazy-compile-time-lists.md

 };
 ```

-One possible alternative is to instead encode meta-functions a regular types, types that contain an `apply` templated type that invokes the meta-function to produce a result:
+One possible alternative is to instead encode meta-functions as regular types, types that contain an `apply` templated type that invokes the meta-function to produce a result:

 ``` cpp
 template <typename head, typename get_rest>